2025/26 Premier League: Supercomputer predicts where Kudus's Spurs will finish

-Supercomputer Predicts Final 2025/26 Premier League Standings, as Kudus's Tottenham Learn Fate
+Kudus's Tottenham Learn Fate After Supercomputer Predicts Final 2025/26 Premier League Standings

 - Opta’s Supercomputer has delivered a bold verdict on where Mohammed Kudus’ Tottenham will finish, and it could surprise fans